DH-Box/dh-usb/README.md

  - a large USB drive, at least 16GB
  - a modern system that supports UEFI.
 Legacy BIOS boot may be possible, but it hasn’t been extensively tested.
- - Antergos Linux (which is really just Arch Linux with the Antergos repositories in /etc/pacman.conf)
+ - Antergos Linux (or Arch Linux with the Antergos repositories in /etc/pacman.conf)
  - the Arch Linux package `arch-install-scripts`

 ##Usage